Master in the Study of Law

 In today’s highly regulated, legislated, and litigated work environments, the knowledge gained through the M.S.L. program is a worthwhile investment in your future.
 While receiving the degree does not make you eligible to take the bar exam or practice law, it provides an advantage that can be leveraged for success across a broad range of industries.

-Representative courses offered at the Atlanta campus beginning in the Fall of 2018 will include: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, Federal Income Tax Law, and more.
+The School of Law offers foundational, high-demand and industry-relevant courses in Atlanta, including: Introduction to American Law, Legislative Process and Statutory Interpretation, Administrative Law, Health Law and Policy, Employment Law, Constitutional Law, Corporate Law, State and Local Government, Federal Income Tax Law, and more.
 Students also have opportunities to work with faculty on specialized studies and to take the law school’s distance learning courses.